Kutty Srank: Story

 Revamma is the first person to come forward and identify a corpse, which has been found on the beach.
 She explains her connection with Kutty Srank in a flash back sequence.
 Her father Moopan is the local don in their area near Malabar and is a man literally steeped in blood.
 Revamma's memories of her early life are related to blood in some way and blood features heavily throughout the first scenes.
 Adding to all this symbolism, Kutty Srank has an intermittent nose bleed and his nostrils are permanently filled with the smell of blood.
 Revamma has returned from studying overseas and overthrows Moorpan's great plans for her by announcing that she is going to become a Buddhist.
 Her father's reaction is fairly predictable but his plans backfire when he uses Kutty Srank to dispose of a Buddhist monk who was with Revamma.
 Kutty Srank's loyalty to Moopan is unwavering and unquestioning until this betrayal and Revamma takes immediate advantage of Kutty Sranks despair and confusion, using this vulnerability as a way to engineer her escape.
 Despite the overly heavy blood symbolism this part of the story is fairly logical and the characters react in understandable if rather extreme ways.
 Mamooty plays the swaggering thug Kutty Srank to perfection, making him violent but with enough shadows and depth to hint at much more to the man.
 Moopan's rather grandiose living conditions are a nice contrast to the rest of the film and his affectations make him easier to despise.
 Revamma seems to have been driven insane by her early experiences and her behaviour is very irrational and disturbed.
 The only normal people here are Revamma's aunt and uncle who seem to be genuinely trying to help her and deal with her father as best as possible.
 The escape takes Revamma and Kutty Srank close to Cochin where he meets Pemmana, the second woman who turns up to identify the body.
 It appears that Kutty Srank has worked as a ferryboat captain in Pemmana's village previously, but skipped out under dubious circumstances as is his usual habit.
-He is great friends with Pemmana's brother, Loni who picks Kutty Srank to play the lead role in their annual Chavittu Nadakam about Emperor Charlemagne.
+He is great friends with Pemmana's brother, Loni who picks Kutty Srank to play the lead role in their annual Chavittu Nadakam about the Holy Roman Emperor Charlemagne.
 This traditional drama provides an excuse for some fantastic costumes, singing, dancing and stomping around the stage by the various members of the village.
 It also allows Mammootty to showcase the more human and fun side to Kutty Srank's character.
 Although the menace is still there, the interactions between Kutty Srank and Loni give him an opportunity to laugh, joke and drunkenly sing as they roam around the village.
 The local priest is not happy to hear of the irreligious Kutty Srank taking part in the play and also taking over the affections of Pemmana.
 Father Yonas has been enlisted by the feckless Joppan to push his match with her and as Joppan seethes with jealousy, Father Yonas whips up fear and mistrust of Kutty Srank.
 Tensions escalate in the village and there is plenty of scope for betrayal and murder – it rapidly becomes merely a question of who and when.
 Moopan's henchmen also turn up on the river again in a very groovy speedboat.
 This, along with the death of his best friend, means that Kutty Srank is ready to skip town again.
 Avoiding the attentions of Pemmana and escaping a murder hunt are purely side benefits.
 The third woman who turns up to identify the body is a mute, Kali.
 She has been living with an older woman who has amazing interpretative skills and understands exactly what Kali is trying to say.
 She is introduced as Kutty Srank's pregnant wife and sensationally states that the body is not her husband.
 The final flashback tells her story which starts after Kutty Srank has moved on to Travancore trying once again to elude Moopan's men.